qureshiather/QureshiRepo/Interview Practice/README.md

-## This will host all my attempts to complete as many coding interview questions in Python - readable/efficent
-    - NO CRAZY ONE LINERS HAHA
+## This directory contains code that I wrote to practice for technical positions